João Manuel de Lima e Silva: Outbreak of the war and initial actions

 João Manuel became the subject of suspicion by the local authorities, especially by José Egídio Gordilho de Barbuda, the 2nd Viscount of Camamu.
-Barbuda, a ultramonarchist, attacked João Manuel on a newspaper.
-In response, Manuel filed a lawsuit against Barbuda, who was then condenmed on 10 July 1834 for his personal attacks against João Manuel.
+Barbuda, an ultramonarchist, attacked João Manuel on a newspaper.
+In response, Manuel filed a lawsuit against Barbuda, who was then condemned on 10 July 1834 for his personal attacks against João Manuel.
 However, Barbuda's sentence was alleviated by the provincial president, who used a series of tricks to lessen the penalty, damaging his image in the process.
 Barbuda was sent to prison and tried to organize a mutiny against colonel Silvano José Monteiro de Araújo e Paula, a commander of the National Guard and the prison's officer.
 The mutiny failed without any major immediate consequences, but the events had a negative repercussion across the province, leading to the further radicalization of both sides.

 The transfer of army personnel to remote areas promoted earlier by Sebastião Barreto left the capital Porto Alegre defended only by a diminished force consisting of the local police and National Guard units.
 The rebels took advantage of this and initiated the rebellion on 20 September 1835 by capturing Porto Alegre.
 In the initial rebel plan, João Manuel was tasked with securing the rebel position in São Borja and reinforcing colonel Bento Manuel Ribeiro with forces from Cruz Alta.
 Once Porto Alegre had been taken by the rebels, João Manuel moved to Alegrete with the 8th Battalion of Caçadores; from there he was called to help Marciano José Pereira Ribeiro as advisor to the office of provincial Commander of Arms.
 The rebels deposed Antônio Rodrigues Fernandes Braga, the provincial president, and sworn Marciano José as the new president of the province.
 João Manuel temporarily assumed the office of Commander of Arms on 4 December 1835 and definitely on 17 February 1836, after Bento Manuel Ribeiro defected to the Imperial side.

 After the new president of the province took office, João Manuel moved to São José do Norte with Domingos José de Almeida and Domingos Gonçalves Chaves, all of which represented the provincial assembly, in order to hold a conference with Marciano Ribeiro.
 Later, João Manuel moved to Caçapava do Sul in order to prepare to attack the coastal city of Rio Grande, which had strategic importance due to its port.
 João Manuel joined his troops with colonel Souza Neto and Domingos Crescêncio de Carvalho in order to carry out the attack; however, the Imperial government sent brigadier Antônio Elzeário de Miranda e Brito to reinforce the city with five hundred infantry and artillerymen, six cannons and three warships.
 The reinforcements' arrival prevented the rebels from capturing Rio Grande.
 The city became a naval base for the navigation of the province's interior rivers, which were dominated by the Imperial Navy under the command of John Pascoe Grenfell.